 Functions of more than one argument are convenient, but not necessary.
 Any function of n > 1 arguments can be translated into a function that takes one argument and returns a function of n-1 arguments as its value.

 So, we can say that functions of multiple arguments are a syntactic abstraction, a language feature that is not necessary in order to be able to compute any values we might need.
 We will study other syntactic and data abstractions in greater detail later in the course.

-This is one of the reasons why Racket and Lisp are so easy to extend: they provide macro facilities that allow the programmer to create a new syntactic abstractions simply by defining how to translate the new syntax into standard Racket.
+This is one of the reasons why Racket and Lisp are so easy to extend: they provide macro facilities that allow programmers to create a new syntactic abstraction simply by defining how to translate the new syntax into standard Racket.
 So, a programmer can add arbitrarily complex expressions to the language without modifying the interpreter or compiler!

 Will we find practical uses for curried functions in this course?
 You bet!
 We'll use the idea occasionally this semester as we write code to process programs.
 (I hope you recognize the idea when it comes along.
 I will point it out if you don't.)

 Arity refers to the number of arguments that a function accepts.
 For example, sqrt is usually a unary operation: it accepts exactly one argument.
 For generality's sake, you will sometimes see this written as 1-ary, and we can say that sqrt has an arity of 1.
 In many languages, addition and subtraction are binary operations and have an arity of 2.

 All the functions that we have written thus far have taken a fixed number of arguments.
 But we have used several standard Racket functions that can take any number of arguments, such as +, list, and string.
 We say that such functions are or have variable arity.
 There are very few features of Racket's primitives that we cannot mimic directly when writing programs in Racket.
 So you should not be surprised to learn that we can write variable arity functions in Racket, too!